What Employers Should Know About the Affordable Care Act (ACA)

 Business owners and their family members are not included in the calculation of full-time equivalent employees, the average wage or the uniform employer paid premium.

 The amount of the tax credit depends on the number of employees.
-The full amount is available for employers with 10 or less full time equivalent employees with average annual wages of $25,000 or less.
-Such employers are entitled to a credit of 35 percent of the premiums paid by a for-profit employer or 25 percent for a non-profit employer.
-The tax credit increases in 2014 to 50 percent (for a for-profit employer) and 35 percent (for a non-profit employer).
+The full amount is available for employers with 10 or fewer full-time equivalent employees with average annual wages of $25,000 or less.
+Such employers are entitled to a credit of 35 percent of the premiums paid by a for-profit employer or 25 percent for a nonprofit employer.
+The tax credit increases in 2014 to 50 percent (for a for-profit employer) and 35 percent (for a nonprofit employer).

 The credit is reduced on a sliding scale for employers with between 11 and 25 full-time equivalent employees and for employers with average employee wages between $25,000 and $50,000.